Sharaal/screeps.com/master/README.md

 #### Activities

+- attackHostile: Search and attack the closest hostile tower, creep, spawn or structure
+  - next if there is no more hostile target

 - buildConstructionSite: Search the closest construction site, move to and build it (if the creep stays on a harvest position of a source, it will first go away from it bevor start to build)